ong8181/interaction-capacity/README.md

-# R and shell scripts for Ushio (in press) _Proceedings of the Royal Society B_
+# R and shell scripts for Ushio (2022) _Proceedings of the Royal Society B_
 [![DOI](https://zenodo.org/badge/449147833.svg)](https://zenodo.org/badge/latestdoi/449147833)

-R and shell codes to reproduce the results in Ushio M (in press) "Interaction capacity as a potential driver of community diversity" _Proceedings of the Royal Society B_.
+R and shell codes to reproduce the results in Ushio M (2022) "Interaction capacity as a potential driver of community diversity" _Proceedings of the Royal Society B_ https://doi.org/10.1098/rspb.2021.2690.

 (Preprint: "Interaction capacity underpins community diversity" _bioRxiv_ https://doi.org/10.1101/2020.04.08.032524)